 Q: What prompted you to examine this line of research?

-My first year at New York University, I visited a no-excuse charter school and I remember having that conversation with a teacher there, asking them about their black boys, and this administrator articulated that they had just started a new program because a lot of the young boys were failing, so they were not being promoted to the next grade level.
+My first year at New York University, I visited a no-excuse charter school and I remember having a conversation with a teacher there, asking them about their black boys, and this administrator articulated that they had just started a new afterschool program because a lot of the young boys were failing, so they were not being promoted to the next grade level.